denisesenguel/github-workshop/good-commit-message.md

 add your tip

-- Start a commit message with a verb eg. `add`, `change` This is what I can do with git
+- Start a commit message with a verb eg. `add`, `change` This is what I can do with git this is someti